 Mackinac Island attracts upwards of 1 million visitors per year.
-Plus, thousands of seasonal employees flock to the northern Michigan vacation destination from spring through fall.
+Plus, thousands of seasonal employees flock to Mackinac Island to work at the northern Michigan travel destination from spring through fall.

 But did you know there also are a few hundred people who live on Mackinac Island year-round?

 Urvana Tracey Morse is one of about 500 full-year residents of Mackinac Island, where there are no cars and people get around by real horsepower.
 We talked to her about what it’s like to live in such a beautiful and historic place:

 Q: How did you come to live on Mackinac Island?

 Some full-year residents were born on Mackinac Island, but not Morse.
 She grew up in mid-Michigan farm country and came to work on Mackinac Island during her first summer break in college back in the 1990s.
 “I just loved everything about it,” Morse said.
 “I like being outside and there’s a lot of natural beauty up here.”